-OfficeMax orders need to be completed by Friday 6th December 2019
+Booklist orders need to be completed by Wednesday 16th December 2020

-Payment of Voluntary Contributions, Charges & Special Programs Opening Hours Prior to Commencement of School Year
+Opening Hours Prior to Commencement of School Year

-Tuesday 28th January to Friday 31st January 2020, 9:00am to 2:30pm
+Monday 25th January to Friday 29th January 2021, 9:00am to 2:30pm

 Parents can purchase uniforms on the above dates from our Uniform Shop which is located adjacent to the College administration area.
 Payment can be made by credit card, cash or cheque.